Last updated: 4th of September 2023

 Unearthing the Bolaven Plateau

-Miles of sinuous roads weave through the plateau, yearning to be unveiled by the rumble of motorbike engines.
-And in Pakse, a provincial town in southern Laos, adventure seekers find their haven, their gateway to the Bolaven Plateau.
+Miles of gravel roads weave through the plateau, yearning to be explored by the rumble of motorbike engines.
+And in Pakse, a provincial town in southern Laos, adventure seekers find their gateway to the Bolaven Plateau as well as a base to relax, cool down and wash off the dirt after you returned from your 4-day Bolaven Plateau itinerary.

 Exploring the Bolaven Plateau from Pakse

-Pakse, once a thriving city along the Mekong, now echoes with faded glory.
-Stately colonial villas stand as remnants of a bygone era, reminiscing about the days when bustling docks greeted ships and traders.
-In Pakse, where the bustling streets hum with activity, we faced the crucial decision of selecting the perfect companion for our Bolaven Plateau motorbike loop.
-It's here, on the main street of Pakse, that serendipity introduced us to Miss Noy, a renowned motorbike rental establishment with a reputation that resonated far and wide.
+Pakse, once a bustling city along the mighty Mekong River, echoes with faded glory.
+Its colonial villas standing as remnants of bygone days.
+Amidst the bustling streets, our journey began with a crucial decision: selecting the perfect rumbling companion for our Bolaven Plateau motorbike loop.
+Serendipity led us to Miss Noy, a renowned motorbike rental establishment on the main street of Pakse, offering services in English, French, and Chinese.

 Where to rent your motorbike in Pakse

-Should any doubts linger or last-minute guidance be needed, Miss Noy was the haven we returned to.
-Whether you contemplated the Bolaven Plateau short loop or the big loop, they were the compass guiding you through these magnificent terrains.
-In fact, the only circumstance that would deter one from renting a motorbike at Miss Noy was an unexpected shortage of available bikes.
+The map proposes different routes and Bolaven Plateau highlights.
+Should any doubts linger or last-minute guidance be needed, Miss Noy was the place we returned to.
+Whether you contemplated the Bolaven Plateau short loop or the big loop, they were the compass guiding us through these magnificent terrains.
+In fact, the only circumstance that would deter us from renting a motorbike at Miss Noy was an unexpected shortage of available bikes.

 Motorbike essentials for your Bolaven Plateau motorbike loop